Check other networks

 There's a bit of creativity here - putting Eton and Windsor separately is a bit of a cop-out considering they are pretty much the same place and super-close to also-listed Slough for that matter.

-O2 has also announced that it will be bringing 5G to major transport hubs and entertainment venues.
+O2 has also brought 5G to major transport hubs and entertainment venues.
 The O2 in London's North Greenwich is an obvious target there, as is Twickenham Stadium because of its sponsorship of the England Rugby team.

 O2 5G phones